AkshatVarma14/AkshatVarma14/README.md

 ### Hi there 👋

-- 🏫 Current Education: Sophomore at Manipal University Jaipur
+- Current Education: Sophomore at Manipal University Jaipur
-- 👦🏻 Age: 20 y/o
+- Age: 20 y/o
-- 🌱 I’m currently learning: DSA
 - 📫 How to reach me:
 -   Email: Akshatvarma14feb2006@gmail.com
--   Discord: username.not_found

 <!-- This file is visible on my Profile-->